 I’ve just realized that one eye is bigger than the other.
 The stroke on the outline is decent, though, so instead of erasing and redrawing it, let’s save a bit of time!

-* Transformation tool: I used the Lasso selection and selected the eye I want to modify.
-Then, pressing Ctrl + T and holding the Ctrl key, I move the corners of the box to get it to the shape I want.
+* Transformation tool: I used the Lasso selection and selected the eye I wanted to modify.
+Then, by pressing Ctrl + T and holding the Ctrl key, I move the corners of the box to get it to the shape I want.
 Finally, I confirm the changes by clicking OK.

 * The iris: The curve of the iris is really difficult to draw – I’ve never gotten it right the first time.
 To help things a bit I adjust the line stability level, which I mentioned before, until I get the perfect curve.
-Don’t suffer without line stabilization!
+Don’t suffer without line stabilization when you draw!

 In a new layer, I define the outline of the whole head of hair, starting from the forehead.
 From the root to the tips, from top to bottom, from one point to another – do it however you like!
 The important thing is that your line flows with how the hair moves.